 Clew, 2004 / Edition of 14 / Dobbin Mill papers (translucent abaca, and cotton rag/flax), human hair / Letterpress printed at The Artists’ Press in South Africa

 Size: 8.75" x 13.5" x .75”

 In 2004 we returned to South Africa on a Ford Foundation grant as trustees of the Ampersand Foundation.
 At that time, we went to The Artists’ Press up in the rural province of Mpumalanga, to print with Mark Attwood, its proprietor.
 I designed Clew in advance, made all the handmade paper in Dobbin Mill and arrived with ideas how Mark & I would collaborate.
-Fortunately, other ideas percolated – (Mark, who is a master lithographer, was hesitant to print on my translucent papers; I on the other hand, am a mediocre printer and came up with endless impossible ideas, which he was willing to try).
+Fortunately, other ideas percolated – (Mark, who is a master lithographer, was hesitant to print on my translucent papers; I on the other hand, am an average printer and came up with endless impossible ideas, which he was willing to try).